 Ken Anderson finished his career with 197 touchdown passes, 32,838 yards, and a quarterback rating of 81.9.
 This may not sound that impressive compared to what we see today.
 However, for the ’70s and ’80s, they are pretty remarkable.
 The NFL was much more of a run-based league back then.
 Anderson completed over 60% of his throws for five straight seasons.
 This is long before the shotgun formation was a thing and check-downs were an offensive staple.
 And in the mid-70s, not many quarterbacks were completing over 60% of their passes thrown for a season.

-It is absolutely ridiculous that Anderson does not have a bust in Canton yet.
-Anderson had a far superior career to other members that are in the hall, names like Fouts, Namath just to name a few.
+It is ridiculous that Anderson does not have a bust in Canton yet.
+Anderson had a far superior career to other members in the hall, names like Fouts, and Namath just to name a few.
 Matchup Anderson’s numbers up to Stablers, and you will see just how stupid the selection process in Canton is.
 Ken Anderson led the NFL in passing 4-times and was the MVP of the league.
 He is also a selfless man that gives so much to the community, and no, that’s not a reason to be in the Hall of Fame, but Anderson was a tremendous player with great character.
 Answer me this with two minutes left 80 yards from the endzone in a big game.
 Are you trusting Anderson or Fouts to win you the game?
 I trust Anderson, and when you break down the numbers, he needs to be in the hall!